An opportunity to develop additional skills outside your course of study that will improve your graduate employment

-At this stage of the award, you will need to undertake any combination of activities which enable you to develop your chosen skills.
+Undertake any combination of activities, which enable you to develop your chosen skills.
 This includes any work experience, extra-curricular activity or voluntary work that you are already doing.

-To help you to evidence your chosen skills in future applications and interviews, you will complete a skills snapshot using the STAR method to give a clear example of how you developed each skill.
+To help you to evidence your chosen skills in future applications and interviews, you will complete a skills snapshot using the STAR method (situation, task, action, result) to give a clear example of how you developed each skill.
 Aim to write between 200 and 300 words for each skill.